kutaydemiralay/Lane-Changing-Using-Controller-Design-with-Torque-Vectoring-and-Rear-Wheel-Steering/README.md

 ---

 ![Lane Change using MPC](images/Lane_Change_Using_MPC.png)

 *Figure: x vs y trajectory of the vehicle’s lane change — reference vs MPC output*

+---

 ![Steering input using MPC](images/Steering_input.png)

 *Figure: Steering input over trajectory*

+---

 ![Tracking Error vs. Time using MPC](images/tracking_error_vs_time.png)

 *Figure: Tracking error vs time*

 As visible from the figures, the controller reaches the maximum allowable steering angle during cornering.
 However, this alone is not sufficient to minimize the tracking error.
-To enhance the vehicle's controllability and improve tracking performance, we introduce an additional actuation technology: Torque Vectoring (TV).
+To enhance the vehicle's controllability and improve tracking performance, we introduce an additional actuation technology: **Torque Vectoring (TV)**.

+---

 ### Torque Vectoring (TV)